guardian/gu-who/README.md

 ie **Passwords, Credentials** & other private or unwanted data.

-You mgiht also be interested in [Prout](https://www.theguardian.com/info/developer-blog/2015/feb/03/prout-is-your-pull-request-out), to tell you when your pull requests are reaching production.
+You mgiht also be interested in [Prout](https://www.theguardian.com/info/developer-blog/2015/feb/03/prout-is-your-pull-request-out), to tell you when your pull requests are reaching Production.